mattrondel/D415/READ_ME.md

 Which OSI model layer is responsible for the segment protocol data unit?
 The transport layer in the OSI model handles segments.

+Which protocol in the software-defined networking (SDN) framework is responsible for defining the communication between the controller and a network device?
+OpenFlow - Its a protocol used in some SDN implementations between the control and forwarding layers of an SDN architecture.